Skip to main content

 The project started with a workshop where people with ADHD shared their experiences with the disorder.
 The participants used highlighters to mirror the vibrant emotions of ADHD and painted a collective image of the disorder.
 With this as a base, I designed a publication where I share my experiences with the disorder, using the tagline 'Empathy Through Experience'.

-The tangible elements got people to sit with the book to soak in the message and the AR component engaged people in a more meaningful way by offering a sensory experience.
+The tangible elements got people to sit with the book to soak in the message while the AR component engaged people in a more meaningful way by offering a sensory experience.
 To further build this project out as a brand, I used printer ink stains and created ADHD in clothing form.

 Result

-Rowan Wright
+Rowan Wright Associate RGD

 Keep On!
 Creative